 But I took too long to introduce raw meaty bones into his diet.

 And he developed dental disease with painful resorptive lesions.
+Jericho had to have a dental and multiple extractions.

-Thankfully, he recovered well and heās on a whole prey diet now.
+Thankfully, he recovered well, and heās on a whole prey diet now.

 But I could have avoided this painful (and very expensive mistake) if I started feeding raw meaty bones sooner!